The Spatial Evolution of Young Massive Clusters III. Effect of the Gaia Filter on 2D Spatial Distribution Studies: Analysis method

 \subsection{Statistical considerations}

-To ensure reported changes to the index values in a cluster are representative of - and typical for - the stated observational conditions, we report the average changes from pre- to post- observation in our analysis for clusters with the same binary fraction and observing conditions.
+To ensure that the reported changes to the index values in a cluster are representative of, and typical for, the stated observational conditions, we report the average changes from pre- to post-observation in our analysis for clusters with the same binary fraction and observing conditions.
 This is to compensate for small statistical variations owing to differences in the realisations of the spatial distribution of stars.
 For example, in each set there is a cluster with a binary fraction of $50\%$, which has been observed at 100\,pc, and has a uniform extinction of $A_{\text{v}}=1$\,mag.
-Therefore as there are 10 cluster sets, there are 10 independent observations of a cluster with [$f=0.5$, 100\,pc, $A_{\text{v}}=1$\,mag], so the values quoted for these conditions are an average derived from the 10 realisations.
+Therefore, as there are ten cluster sets, there are ten independent observations of a cluster with [$f=0.5$, 100\,pc, $A_{\text{v}}=1$\,mag], so the values quoted for these conditions are an average derived from the ten realisations.